sureshviewer/Java_Selenium/README.md

-This is my brother selenium project text file.
+This is my  selenium project text file.